Photo credits: all rights reserved

 Artist statement

-For the last couple of years I have been working as a writer, dramaturg and most importantly, but more rarely as a theatre director.
-And this is why I found this call to be something that I would benefit immensely from.
-I have started my career as a writer, and wrote several plays that have been produced in Croatia, Serbia, Germany, Luxembourg, Great Britain, Argentina, Australia, and had staged readings on various international festivals, which I present in more detail in the attachment for the application.
+For the last couple of years I have been working as a writer, dramaturg a theatre director.
+I have started my career as a writer, and wrote several plays that have been produced in Croatia, Serbia, Germany, Luxembourg, Great Britain, Argentina, Australia, and had staged readings on various international festivals.

-But I have always emphasised that though I was first a writer I was more importantly a THEATRE PRACTITIONER, and I consider these two to be inseparable from one another in my work.
-I write with not stories, but THEATRE MECHANISM in my mind.
-And the methods I employ while writing or working in theatre are always deeply connected to the topic I am working on.
-If I had to say what most of my work is centred around, it would be the topics of class, privilege, ecology and patriarchy, something which resonates very deeply and intimately with me.
+But I have always emphasized that though I was first a writer I was more importantly a theatre practitioner, and I consider these two to be inseparable from one another in my work.
+There are no interesting narratives without well thought – through theatre mechanism in mind, and the methods I employ while writing or working in theatre are always deeply connected to the topic I am working on.
+If I had to say what most of my work is centered around, it would be the topics of class, privilege, ecology and patriarchy, something which resonates very deeply and intimately with me.